pivotal/docs-tap/service-bindings/resources.hbs.md

 # Service Bindings resource specification

-This topic tells you about the Service Bindings resource specification.
+This topic tells you about the Service Bindings resource specification in Tanzu Application Platform (commonly known as TAP).

 The `ServiceBinding` resource shape and behavior is defined by the following specification: